godfreydoo/soapbox/README.md

   - Favorites
   - Comments

-Metrics and analytics for Twitter include retweet, hashtag, and URL tracking .
-Metrics and analytics for Youtube include, likes, dislikes, views, favorites, and comments.
+Metrics and analytics for Twitter include retweets, hashtags, and URL tracking .
+Metrics and analytics for YouTube includes likes, dislikes, views, favorites, and comments.

 ## Functionality
-Below outlines major functionalities for a minimum viable product, achieved over a four-day period of coding
+Below outlines major functionalities for a minimum viable product, achieved over a four-day period of coding and planning.

 ### Register and Login: